TheMightyPenguin/bower-lib-visualizer/frontend/README.md

 - Adds a notification to update the App when any asset changes.
 This is really important for PWA's, specially when deploying a new version as we want users to always use the latest version.
 - If you try to search while you're offline, it will remember the search and show a notification when the user is back online.
 This is not working reliably tho.

+This application gets automatically deployed to Netlify on every push, check it out here: https://musing-mirzakhani-054044.netlify.com/

 ## Available Scripts

 - `yarn start`: Runs the app